Fran Drescher hopes 'Indebted' makes her parents happy

 "We want everyone to enjoy it, whether or not we agree with your views.
 I am a Hollywood, liberal elite, so I, obviously, have my own views," he chuckled.
 "But I respect everybody's views, and I wanted to do a show that is about everybody's family and not about the division" Americans experience when they discuss politics or culture.

-Show creator Dan Levy thinks Indebted viewers will appreciate how accurately and hilariously the show reflects real-life problems and relationships.
+Show creator Dan Levy said Indebted viewers will appreciate how accurately and hilariously the show reflects real-life problems and relationships.

 "They weren't thinking about long-term healthcare, future retirement.
 I just don't think it was something in their heads, whereas a lot of millennials are thinking about savings and more nervous and more paranoid.
 My parents lived in the 1980s, raised me in the '80s, bought a bunch of leather jackets and were like, 'We'll figure it out!'
 And now there is a show about this."